hotosm/osm-fieldwork/docs/odk_client.md

 Once you run the command, the project with the specified ID number will be deleted from ODK Central.
 Please note that this action cannot be undone and all data associated with the project will be permanently deleted.

+Note: Please use the delete option with great care, as it permanently removes the app-user and all associated data from the database.
+Unlike ODK Central, which merely archives projects, the deletion here removes it from the database completely.
+This option is primarily meant for debugging and administrative purposes and should rarely be used.

 # App-user Requests

 ## Create a new app-user for a project